baskuit/pinyon/readme.md

 **[Gambit](https://github.com/gambitproject/gambit)** is an open-source collection of tools for doing computation in game theory.
 The computation of Nash Equilibrium strategies is necessary for the MatrixUCB algorithm.

+## Status
+The core of surskit, which is the MatrixUCB/Exp3p algorithm, is implemented with the new design pattern (including multithreaded).
+Feature-wise the next step is Libtorch and replay generation.
+But I will likely spend some time with documentation and tests.